kartevonmorgen/openfairdb/README.md

 On Mac OS X to start Neo4j:
 open "Neo4j Community Edition.app" in `/Applications` and click on "Start"

+Open `http://localhost:7474/browser/` in a browser, login in and set a password.

+To disable the authentication add the following line to `/etc/neo4j/neo4j.properties`:

+    dbms.security.auth_enabled=false

+And don't forget to restart the server:

+    service neo4j-service restart

 ### Compile & Run

 ```